Altinn/altinn-studio-docs/content/broker/getting-started/developer-guides/_index.en.md

 ---
-title: Altinn 3 Broker Developer guides
+title: Developer guide
 linktitle: Developer guides
-description: How to get started with Altinn 3 Broker, for developers
+description: Welcome to the developer guide for Altinn Broker!
+This part of the documentation will help you to get started using Altinn Broker, and how to best exploit the platform.
+Be aware that the documentation is still a work-in-progress, and that some sections are in a partial or incomplete state.
 tags: [Broker, guide]
 toc: true
 weight: 20